SuperSirBird/scratch3template/README.md

 # scratch3theme
-A JS userscript theme for scratch 3.0
+A JS userscript theme for scratch 3.0 (Userscript in theme.js)

 # What it looks like (Template)